pygfx/rendercanvas/CONTRIBUTING.md

 Also feel free to reach out to let us know!
 See our Zenodo page for citation details: https://doi.org/10.5281/zenodo.18922945

+### Adding a backend

+If you want to add a backend, please first create an issue to discuss the idea.
+Also have a look at https://rendercanvas.readthedocs.io/stable/backendapi.html to see what a backend looks like.

 ### Active contributions

 If you just want to help move the project forward, we welcome you to: